Iamsu!: 2012–2013: Suzy 6 Speed, Million Dollar Afro, and Kilt II

 In May 2013, Iamsu! began his first headlining tour, in promotion of his then upcoming mixtape, titled Kilt II.
 On June 6, 2013, Iamsu! released Kilt II as a retail mixtape, for free and to iTunes on July 9, 2013.
 The production was primarily handled by Iamsu!, along with other members of The Invasion.
 Pitchfork Media gave the mixtape a 7.5 out of 10 rating saying, the mixtape "doubles down on all of his strongest and most likeable qualities: Largely self-produced, high-energy, and creative, it shows Iamsu! continuing to transform from a promising, agreeable Bay Area rap figure into a burgeoning star."
 Spin would also praise the mixtape saying, "As much a showcase of Iamsu!'s production prowess as it is evidence of his unique lyrical skills, the new tape is an enjoyably bumpy ride through treble-y bleeps, bassy bloops, tinny drums, and hard-hustling vocals."
-Following its release, he told HipHopDX that he was working with Wiz Khalifa and 2 Chainz on their upcoming albums Blacc Hollywood and B.O.A.T.S.
-II: Me Time.
-He would eventually appear on "Livin", taken from 2 Chainz album B.O.A.T.S.
+Following its release, he told HipHopDX that he was working with Wiz Khalifa and 2 Chainz.
+He would eventually appear on "Living" from 2 Chainz's album B.O.A.T.S.
 II: Me Time (2013).

 2013–2016: Sincerely Yours and Kilt 3

 Iamsu! was also featured on Sage the Gemini's 2013's hit single "Gas Pedal", which peaked at number 29 on the US Billboard Hot 100, making it both artist's first top 40 entries and their most successful single to date.
-On August 12, 2013, Iamsu! and his group HBK Gang, released a compilation mixtape, titled Gang Forever.
-On December 3, 2013, Iamsu! released "Hipster Girls as the second single from Kilt II.
-On January 3, 2014, Iamsu! released a remix to YG's "Who Do You Love", where he was hinted at being signed and planning to release his debut album.
+On August 12, 2013, Iamsu! and his group the HBK Gang, released a compilation mixtape, titled Gang Forever.
+On December 3, 2013, Iamsu! released "Hipster Girls" as the second single from Kilt II.
+On January 3, 2014, Iamsu! released a remix to YG's "Who Do You Love?", where he was hinted at being signed and planning to release his debut album.
 On January 7, 2014, he announced that his debut album would be titled Sincerely Yours and be released in April 2014.
 He also confirmed that the first single would feature Sage the Gemini.
-On January 28, 2014, he released the album's first single, titled "Only That Real", featuring Sage the Gemini and 2 Chainz.
-The album was then set for a May 13, 2014, release date.
+On January 28, 2014, he released the album's first single, titled "Only That Real" (featuring 2 Chainz and Sage the Gemini).
+The album was then set for a release date of May 13, 2014.

-In 2015, he began touring worldwide to promote his second studio album, KILT 3.
-The first single "Up All Night" followed February 14, 2016.
-The album was released March 24, 2016.
+In 2015, he began touring worldwide to promote his second studio album, Kilt 3.
+The first single "Up All Night" followed on February 14, 2016.
+The album was released on March 24, 2016.